vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/SkinSpire Clinic HMS Database Management Guide v2.md

 ### Multi-Tenant Database Design

-The SkinSpire database follows a multi-tenant architecture with these key entity types:
+The Skinspire database follows a multi-tenant architecture with these key entity types:

 1. **Hospital**: Top-level tenant entity representing a healthcare facility
 2. **Branch**: Facility within a hospital